 Most people who are infected with HPV don’t show symptoms and it clears away on its own.
 But when infections persist, it can cause cancerous changes in cells of the cervix, oral cavity, and anus.
 This is the reason why HPV infection is a high-risk factor for oral cancer.1

 Multiple Sex Partners And The Risk Of Cancer

 You don’t have to completely abandon the pleasures of a good session of cunnilingus or fellatio to prevent the chances of oral cancer.
-Researchers have found that individuals who practiced oral sex in strictly monogamous relationships were less likely to suffer from HPV transmission which can lead to cancer at a later
+Researchers have found that individuals who practiced oral sex in strictly monogamous relationships were less likely to suffer from HPV transmission which can lead to cancer at a later stage.

 However, those with risky sexual behavior that involved oral sex with 6 or more partners have higher chances of developing oral cancer.
 A long-term study found that people who had more than 6 oral-sex partners in their lifetime had 3.4 times higher risk of developing throat cancer.2

 Ways To Reduce The Chances Of Throat Cancer

 Oral sex can protect you against many sexually transmitted diseases that are usually spread by vaginal or anal intercourse.
 But not taking the right precautions during oral sex too can also lead to hazardous consequences for your health.
 Follow the tips below to stay reduce the risk of STDs and HPV-related oral cancer3

 - Use a non-lubricated latex condom to cover the penis while performing oral sex on your partner.